th-m-vogel/ProfitBricks-PS-cmdlet/README.md

 ### Module installation

 Download the [ProfitBricksSoapApi.Zip-File](Psmodule.binary/ProfitBricksSoapApi.zip?raw=true) and extract all.
+Use one of the followimg options to make the module availible for PowerShell:

 1. Place the resulting folder `ProfitBricksSoapApi` (does contain 3 Files) in `%USERPROFILE%\Documents\WindowsPowerShell\Modules\` will auto load the module on PowerShell start for the User.
 2. Place the resulting folder `ProfitBricksSoapApi` (does contain 3 Files) in `%SYSTEMROT%\System32\WindowsPowerShell\v1.0\Modules\` will make the module system wide availible (not recomendet)